 - Anti-boycott restrictions

 - Operational support and global security projects

 - Foreign market access strategies for companies pursuing global business

-This often involves the establishment of tailored trade compliance and risk mitigation strategies, advice on export jurisdiction/classification, product development and licensing issues, (c) guidance on the simultaneous navigation of multiple regulatory regimes, and (d) identification of new market opportunities in both commercial and defense sectors created by U.S. export control reform or free trade agreements.
+This often involves (a) establishment of tailored international trade compliance and risk mitigation strategies, (b) advice on international product development, classification, and licensing issues, (c) guidance on the simultaneous navigation of multiple regulatory regimes, and (d) identification of new market opportunities in both commercial and defense sectors created by U.S. export control reform or free trade agreements.
 Bottom line, Alan helps clients “get to yes” and seize international trading opportunities by helping them navigate the necessary international trade requirements in a manner consistent with their risk tolerance and business objectives.

 Government Investigations and Regulatory Enforcement

 Alan assists clients with internal and government investigations of trade-related matters, including potential violations of export controls, embargoes/sanctions programs, global anti-corruption laws, unsanctioned foreign boycott requests, and CFIUS/national security reviews.
 He has successfully represented dozens of clients through voluntary disclosure and penalty mitigation processes, and handles enforcement disputes before the Directorate of Defense Trade Controls, the Bureau of Industry and Security, the Office of Foreign Assets Control, the Defense Technology Security Administration, U.S. Customs and Border Protection, and the Bureau of Alcohol, Tobacco, Firearms and Explosives.
 Alan also represents former military personnel before the U.S. Department of Defense and other government agencies conducting prepublication security reviews and helps clients obtain publication approvals consistent with their obligations to the U.S. Government regarding the non-disclosure of classified information.

 Trade Dispute Resolution